leonhfr/vocabulary-action/README.md

-# vocabulary-action
+# vocabulary action

-Create and update lists of vocabulary
+> A Github Action to create and update lists of vocabulary.